MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-aged-payables-back-dating.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

 The Aged Payables (Back Dating) report allows you to analyze outstanding vendor balances grouped by customizable aging periods.
-The report can be aged by posting date, due date, or document date.
-It categorizes vendor balances by payment terms code, enabling you to quickly align net terms with aging buckets for efficient analysis.
-This approach helps you prioritize payment efforts and manage cash flow more effectively.
+You can age the report by posting date, due date, or document date.
+It categorizes vendor balances by payment terms code, so you can quickly align net terms with aging buckets for efficient analysis.
+This approach helps you prioritize payment efforts and manage cash flow effectively.

 :::image type="content" source="media/finance/aged-payables-report.png" alt-text="Screenshot of the Aged Payables (Back Dating) report" lightbox="media/finance/aged-payables-report.png":::

-## How to use the report
+## Use the report

-The target audience for the *Aged Payables (Back Dating)* report is
+The audiences for the report are:

 - Executives
-- Finance Administrators
+- Finance administrators

-As a finance administrator, you can use the Aged Payables (Back Dating) report to prioritize vendor payments and take advantage of discounts for early payments.
+Finance administrators can use the report to prioritize vendor payments and take advantage of discounts for early payments.
 By aging the report based on due dates and setting the appropriate aging period buckets, you can effectively manage payment schedules.
-This approach will enhance cash flow and strengthen relationships with key vendors.
+This approach enhances cash flow and strengthens relationships with key vendors.

 <!-- ## Key Performance Indicators (KPIs)